Claudine (1811 ship)

 Claudine was launched at Calcutta in 1811.
 She made two voyages transporting convicts, one to Van Diemen's Land in 1821 and one to New South Wales in 1829.
-In between, she made one voyage under charter to the British East India Company (EIC).
+In between, she made one voyage under charter to the British East India Company.
 Her captain deliberately grounded her in November 1840 to survive a storm, but she was able to return to service.
 She was broken up in 1849.

 Career

-Claudine initially traded as a country ship and then to India under a license from the EIC.
+Claudine initially traded as a country ship and then to India under a license from the East India Company.
 Later she became a free trader.

 In 1814 Claudine was admitted to the Registry of Great Britain.

 On 2 November 1815 Claudine, Welch, master, and Juliana, Horblow, master, sailed from Batavia.
 They were at Anjer Roads on 10 November, with Claudine having run on a coral reef the day after leaving Batavia.
 The two vessels narrowly escaped being wrecked on "Pulo Bahec", but escaped with minimal loss.
 They then separated after transiting the Sunda Strait.
 Claudine put into the Cape on 24 December, leaving on the 26th.
 She rejoined Juliana on 7 January 1816, and touched St Helena the next day; the two vessels finally parted at Ascension Island.
 On 9 February Claudine ran into bad weather 35 leagues off St Michael's Mount.
 At 8:43 pm on 10 February Claudine experienced an earthquake that lasted four or five seconds; the crew had to jettison some cargo to stay afloat in the subsequent waves.
 Claudine and Juliana arrived in the Downs shortly thereafter.
 Claudine sailed on to Antwerp, where she grounded at Lillo.
 She was gotten off without major damage.

+Claudine's owners applied for a licence from the East India Company on 29 March 1816, and received it the same day.